 As the film goes on, it becomes increasingly apparent that we are no longer in the non-fantastical territory of the Backroads Brutality film but are moving into something spookily supernatural.
 There is the ever-so-spooky scene where Lin Shaye insists that she can see people that have died in the woods along the side of the road and then abruptly opens the door and jumps out to go and see them.
 She returns and in a shock we see as she stands there rubbing her exposed brain that she has accidentally been shot in the head by Ray Wise.
 From this point on, Shaye’s performance becomes increasingly bizarre and we get wild revelations about her son not being Ray Wise’s and insisting that he has a different name, before reaching the eminently unnerving scene where she absent-mindedly picks up a loaded shotgun.

 Dead End has a fantastic build-up but the eventual explanation for what has been happening all along is disappointingly cliched.
 [PLOT SPOILERS] Here the film seems to be wanting to mash up Wrong Turn and The Sixth Sense (1999).
-It joins a host of other films that came out around the same time that stole the deathdream twist ending of The Sixth Sense, including the likes of I Pass for Human (2004), Hidden (2005), Reeker (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), Wound (2010), A Fish (2012), Leones (2012), 7500 (2014) and The Abandoned/The Confines (2015).
+It joins a host of other films that came out around the same time that stole the deathdream twist ending of The Sixth Sense, including the likes of I Pass for Human (2004), Hidden (2005), Reeker (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), Wound (2010), A Fish (2012), Leones (2012), 7500 (2014), The Abandoned/The Confines (2015) and The Shadow People (2016).
 In particular, Dead End resembles the ending of the inferior Soul Survivors (2001) where all of the haunted happenings were explained at the end as being hallucinations had by someone following a car accident.